 Travel just a couple of miles inland and you are in a different world.
 Not a museum or a showpiece but the modern Portugal blended with the old from which it is emerging.

-The villages are changing as old tiny roomed houses are giving way to modern family homes.
+The villages are changing as old tiny soundproof room houses are giving way to modern family homes.

 Take a look at the people and you will see a remarkable change.
 The older generations small from growing up on inadequate diet compared to the tall young kids home from school and college.